Cargill/splinter-docs/docs/0.5/howto/hosting_a_splinter_node.md

 ### Upgrading Splinter

-Upgrading Splinter is usually as simple as updating the version number of the Splinter images in your Docker Compose file or Kubernetes manifest, then redeploying.
+Upgrading Splinter is usually as simple as updating the version number of the Splinter images in your Docker Compose file, then redeploying.
 However, breaking changes will be introduced from time to time.
 Comprehensive upgrade instructions for each version can be found in the [Upgrading]({% link releases/0.4/upgrading/README.md %})